SCLOUD-PTE-LTD/docs/private-cloud/user-guide/eip.md

 The EIP status in the modified bandwidth is converted to "Adjusting Bandwidth", and after success, it changes to the "Unbound" or "Bounded" state.
 In a private cloud environment, the external IP address can be simulated by the "private IP address", that is, the external IP block issued by the administrator to the cloud platform on the physical network is a NAT internal IP address block, and the real bandwidth of the external IP address is controlled at the physical network level.

-If the IP address block of the external IP address is used as a pure intranet communication with the IDC data center physical network, the bandwidth specification can be set to the maximum bandwidth of the internal network, such as 10000 Mbps.
+If the IP address block of the external IP address is used as a pure intranet communication with the IDC data center physical network, the bandwidth specification can be set to the maximum bandwidth of the internal network, such as `10000 Mbps`.

 ## Modify the alarm template
 Modify the alarm template to configure alarms on the monitoring data of the external IP address, and trigger alarms when the external IP-related indicators fail or exceed the indicator thresholds through the indicators and thresholds defined by the alarm template, notify relevant personnel to handle the fault, and ensure normal communication of the external IP network.